k61n/openhkl/doc/sphinx/tutorial.rst

 When the peak finding algorithm has finished, we should have identified 9851 peaks (this may vary slightly due to numerical imprecision and masking).
-At this point, we n eed to integrate the peaks.
+At this point, we need to integrate the peaks.
 The default integration apraeters are a good guess for most situations.
 The shape of a blob can be characterised by an covariance (or inertia) matrix, and we simply rescale this matrix to determine the integration region.
 3 is a good guess for the extent of the peak region